Battery Life Explained - How to Prolong the Life of Lithium Batteries

 Inability to Restart the System After BMS Shutdown

-In deep discharge events where the BMS has completely shut down the battery, the BMS may remain idle until the cell voltage recovers to a safe level.
-If no external power source is available, such as grid power or a backup generator, it becomes impossible to initiate a charge, leaving the system inoperable until an external charge source is connected.
+In deep discharge events where the BMS has completely shut down the battery and is left in a discharged state for a prolonged time, the cell voltage may not recover.
+If no external power source is available, such as grid power or a backup generator, it may be impossible to initiate a charge, leaving the system inoperable and permanently damaging the battery.

 Technical Analysis - Battery Life Vs Depth of Discharge